 Your serious issues in red are all of the must-fixes.
 These are things like punctuation mistakes that are black and white — there’s only one right answer.

 However, this also comes down to personal preference.
-When I’m writing an informal article like this, I actually like words like “actually” and “like,” because it sounds like we’ve having a conversation.
+When I’m writing an informal article like this or blog post, I actually like words like “actually” and “like,” because it sounds like we’re having a conversation.

 Whereas you’d probably want to remove those when writing a formal or technical paper.